-Mr Ng is the son of Mr Ng Chee Tat Philip and nephew of Mr Ng Chee Siong, beneficiaries of the Estate of the late Ng Teng Fong, a substantial shareholder of Yeo Hiap Seng Limited ("YHS").

-Mr Ng is also the cousin of Mr Ng Win Kong, Daryl, Chairman of YHS.
+Mr Jonathan Ng is the son of Mr Ng Chee Tat Philip and nephew of Mr Ng Chee Siong, beneficiaries of the Estate of the late Ng Teng Fong, a substantial shareholder of Yeo Hiap Seng Limited ("YHS").
+Mr Jonathan Ng is also the grandson of Mdm Tan Kim Choo who is a substantial shareholder of YHS and the spouse of the late Mr Ng Teng Fong.